 Fire Wave Trail leads hikers to the Fire Wave, the most striking natural landscape inside Valley of Fire State Park in Nevada.
-We’re going explain everything you need to know about how to hike Fire Wave Trail, with tips and plenty of stunning sunrise photos from our visit.
+We are going explain everything you need to know about how to hike Fire Wave Trail, with tips and stunning sunrise photos from our visit.

 Is the Fire Wave Trail worth the time on your Valley of Fire State Park or Las Vegas itinerary?

-Here’s what we will cover to help with planning your visit:
+Here’s what we will cover to help with planning your hike:

 - Where to park and directions